polluxsynth/arduino-fast-midi-octaver/README.md

 # Octaver

-The basic functionality is a fast (low latency - 320 µs) octave transposer, which can shift the octave of the notes in the MIDI stream by -3 (only when parameter setting is not enabled build time in the code), -2, -1, 0, +1 or +2 octaves.
+The basic functionality is a fast (low latency - 320 Âµs) octave transposer, which can shift the octave of the notes in the MIDI stream by -3 (only when parameter setting is not enabled build time in the code), -2, -1, 0, +1 or +2 octaves.